mkankaan/ohjelmistotuotanto-miniprojekti-r4/README.md

 ## Acceptance criteria (priority #)

-### The contents of the creation form do not disappear during page reload (#1)
-- The contents of the creation form remain when the page is reloaded

 ### The fields of the form do not accept wrong data types and the form does not allow sending them (#1)
 - The user can only input numbers into the 'year' field
 - The submit button is not pressable if certain fields contain invalid values